haileytapia/portfolio/VarianceChartDomo.md

 Variance charts show the differences between two sets of data.
 This chart type is useful for comparing performance over time, identifying trends, and spotting outliers.

-The following charts show sales versus budget data for the past three years.
+The following charts show sales versus budget data for the last three years.
 The first chart is a simple two-line chart, while the second chart is a variance chart.
-The variance chart highlights the delta, or difference, between sales and budget.
-This is useful when you want to analyze differences between lines.
+The variance chart highlights the delta, or difference, between sales and budget to help distinguish the lines.

 ![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)